funbiscuit/curvedetect/README.md

 Almost cross-platform (no macOS support) way to convert scan or picture of your graph to digital data.

+`curvedetect` uses OpenGL 3.0 for rendering so it is required to run it.

-Tested with Manjaro Linux and Windows 7/10 x64
+Tested with Manjaro Linux (gcc) and Windows 7/10 x64 (mingw-gcc and msvc)